asyncapi/generator/docs/usage.md

 ```

 ## Generator library
-Once you install the Generator in your project, you can use it to generate whatever you want.
+Once you install the generator in your project, you can use it to generate whatever you want.
 The following code snippet is an example of HTML generation using the official `@asyncapi/html-template` template and fetching the spec document from the server using `https://raw.githubusercontent.com/asyncapi/asyncapi/2.0.0/examples/2.0.0/streetlights.yml`:

 ```js
 const path = require('path');